hch-wang/Negative_Knowledge/README.md

 # Negative Knowledge

-Code and reproducibility artifacts for the ICML 2026 AI4Research Workshop paper *Negative Knowledge as Failure-aware shared memory for AutoResearch*.
+Code and reproducibility artifacts for the ICML 2026 AI4Research Workshop submission *Negative Knowledge as Failure-aware shared memory for AutoResearch*.

 A *negative-knowledge record* (NK) is a structured, machine-readable summary of one or more failed attempts on a task.